BLCK-B/BLCK-B.github.io/content/post/transformer-translate.md

     return tokenizer.additional_special_tokens
 ```

-A user of the tool must best able to select the language without searching for the specific code in hundreds of languages.
+A user must be able to select the language without searching for the specific code in hundreds of languages.
 Some ISO standards exist for language identification, namely **ISO 639-3** with a [helpful website search](https://iso639-3.sil.org/).
 I downloaded a dataset with these codes in three frequently used formats and the full english names.
 The codes from model's tokenizer are compared with the contents of **language_codes.json** and any missing languages are reported.

 Data in **language_codes.json**: